-My child doesn’t want to see me
+What to do if your child doesn’t want to see you

 If your child doesn’t live with you all the time, there might be times when they don’t want to be with you on your arranged days.
 This is quite common, especially as children grow older and become teenagers.